tranquilinho/ps-scripts/README.md

 ps-scripts
 ==========

-"A set of scripts that make deploying services on Linux a best practice."
+_A set of scripts that make deploying services on Linux a best practice._

-A service can be a simple WordPress blog, or a buildbot master, or a Django webapp...
+A service can be a simple WordPress blog, or a buildbot master, or a Django webapp, or a guacamole-based remote desktop...

-ps stands for Portable Services, since one of the core ideas is that it should be easy to migrate a service to a different "server", be it a Docker container, a real server, or a virtual machine.
+"ps" stands for **P**ortable **S**ervices, since one of the core ideas is that it should be easy to migrate a service to a different "server", be it a Docker container, a real server, or a virtual machine.

 Features
 ========

-   - Run your service in a Docker container, in a virtual machine or in real hardware.
+   - Run your service in a Docker container, in a virtual machine or in real hardware ("bare-metal").
 No need to worry about the environment.
    - Everything shares a single root, so it is trivial to move the service with all its dependencies.
-   - All the configuration is under the service's etc - no need to wonder where a config file might be
+   - All the configuration is under `etc` directory - no need to wonder where a config file might be.
-   - The key parameters of the service are collected in service.cfg.
-This allows for easy mutation of the service
+   - The key parameters of the service are collected in `etc/service.cfg`.
+This allows for easy adaptation/refinement of the service.
-   - Create your custom configuration easily with the configuration scripts
+   - Create your custom configuration easily with the configuration scripts (under `config` subdirectory).
-   - Simple versioning and updates: automatically build the versions of your dependencies that you need, then use the one that suits you best.
+   - Simple versioning and updates: automatically build the versions of the dependencies that you need; then, use the version that suits you best.
 Or try different versions in different instances of the service.
-   - Start the service as a whole with a single script.
-Or restart one of the dependencies.
+   - Start the service as a whole with a single script (@see [Operation summary](#operation-summary)).
+Or restart only one of the dependencies.
-   - Simple backup system included: service files, MySQL databases
+   - Simple backup system included, covering service data and MySQL databases.
-   - Popular packages like apache, gunicorn, nagios, openssl or wordpress already included.
-Easy to add new build scripts for the missing ones
+   - Popular packages like apache, gunicorn, nagios, openssl or wordpress already supported/available.
+Easy to add new build scripts for the missing ones.
-   - Integrated logging subsystem in log directory.
-There you will find apache logs, but also service backup logs, service deployment logs...
+   - Integrated logging in `log` directory: apache logs, service logs (backup, deployment...)
      Unified and simple format makes reading (or filtering) service logs a pleasure.
-The logs are kept outside Docker image, so you do not need to worry about missing them.
-The logs can be rotated with the integrated logrotate.
+The logs persist outside Docker image, so you do not need to worry about missing them.
+Logs can be rotated with the integrated `logrotate`.

 Coming soon...

    - service mirroring: automatically keep a clone of a running service.
 If the "master" dies, you can switch to the clone while fixing the environment where master ran
-   - instacreation script: collect all the preliminars in a single script
    - tests: in the spirit of [Babushka](http://babushka.me/)

 Getting started